natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

     In [9]: match.group(4)
     Out[9]: 'Gi0/15'

-If you call a group() method with a group number that is larger than the number of existing groups, there is an error:
+If you call a group() method with a group number that is larger than number of existing groups, there is an error:

 .. code:: python